andreasonny83/RhythmicExcellence/content/plugins/foogallery/README.md

 ## Frequently Asked Questions ##

+### Why are my thumbnails so blurry? ###

+Have you enabled retina support for your galleries?
+Displays with retina support can show better quality thumbnails when retina support is enabled.
+To enable retina support, edit the gallery and locate the Retina Support metabox.

 ### Can I add videos to my galleries? ###

 Yes, you need to use the [FooVideo premium extension](http://fooplugins.com/plugins/foovideo/?utm_source=foogalleryplugin&utm_medium=foogallerylink&utm_campaign=foogallery_wprepo)